List of Tomb Raider media: Level Editor

 The Tomb Raider Level Editor, Room Editor, is a tool released by Eidos Interactive with the video game Tomb Raider Chronicles in late 2000.
 Later, it was made available free to download from the Internet.
 Since then it has enabled players to design new levels of their own, set in locations from the original games or in new locations.

 The Action Adventure

-An interactive DVD was released by Bright Entertainment under license from Eidos in 2006, called Tomb Raider: The Action Adventure.
-The game takes advantage of standard DVD player audiovisual capabilities, and the remote control.
+An interactive DVD was released by Bright Entertainment under licence from Eidos in 2006, called Tomb Raider: The Action Adventure.
+The game takes advantage of standard DVD player audiovisual capabilities and the remote control.
 It has puzzles and action elements, while the story is based on The Angel of Darkness.